trieshard/source-strategy-assessment/framework.md

 ### Inventory - Sample Scoring

-- **D** - With some effort it is possible to get a partially complete inventory source code and ad hoc discoverability techniques.
+- **D** - With some effort you can get a partially complete inventory source code and you have ad hoc discoverability techniques.

-- **C** - It is not very difficult to get a mostly complete inventory and there is some value added used of this inventory.
-There are some defined discovery techniques implemented.
-The is a basic map of basic source code relationships.
+- **C** - Producing and managing a near complete inventory is possible.
+You have examples of value added use of the inventory.
+You have implemented some discovery techniques.
+You can produce a basic map of basic source code relationships.

-- **B** - There is a partially automated method to produce an inventory with a very low probability that anything is missing.
-There is a good map of source code relationships and some useful discovery options backed by metadata or automated.
+- **B** - You have automated techniques to produce an inventory with a low probability that anything is missing.
+You can show a versatile map of source code relationships and useful discovery options backed by metadata or automated.
-You have multiple examples of value added use of inventory to optimize, harmonize, bulk analyse, bulk process or align with external initiatives.
+You have consistent examples of value added use of inventory to optimize, harmonize, bulk analyze, bulk process or align with external initiatives.

 - **A** - observability and discoverability is nearly fully automatic and self-policing, other innovative techniques in measuring, connecting and